Chicago Construction Accident Lawyer

 Employers do pay a price in another way: they’re without a valued worker for a period of time while the injured employee recovers.
 They may find a temporary replacement, but this takes time — time that ultimately carries a price tag.

-By contacting the Chicago construction accident lawyers of Phillips Law Offices, you can enjoy the peace of mind of knowing that your case will be dealt with efficiently and quickly by a legal professional who is skilled and experienced in this type of litigation.
+By contacting the injury lawyers of Phillips Law Offices, you can enjoy the peace of mind of knowing that your case will be dealt with efficiently and quickly by a legal professional who is skilled and experienced in this type of litigation.

 Trust your case to one of the Midwest’s most well-respected law firms.
 Call (312) 346-4262, or contact our law firm online to arrange a free consultation to discuss your case with a construction accident lawyer.